-The Promoter of the HS2 Bill, the Secretary of State for Transport, has undertaken to issue Promoter's Response Documents (PRDs) to Petitioners at least 4 weeks in advance of their likely appearance before the Select Committee.
+The Promoter of the HS2 Bill, the Secretary of State for Transport, will issue Promoter's Response Documents (PRDs) to Petitioners 2-3 weeks in advance of their likely appearance before the Select Committee.
 If Petitioners receive a PRD it is therefore an indication that their appearance before the Select Committee will be programmed shortly.